andreacorbellini/rust-circular-buffer/README.md

 This is a Rust crate that implements a [circular buffer], also known as cyclic buffer, circular queue or ring.

-This circular buffer has a fixed maximum capacity, does not automatically grow, and once its maximum capacity is reached, elements at the start of the buffer are overwritten.
+A circular buffer has a maximum capacity, does not automatically grow, and once its maximum capacity is reached, elements at the start of the buffer are overwritten.
 It's useful for implementing fast FIFO (_first in, first out_) and LIFO (_last in, first out_) queues with a fixed memory capacity.

+This crate comes with three main structs:

+1. `FixedCircularBuffer`: this has a fixed capacity that is specified at compile-time and may live on the stack.
+It is conceptually similar to an `array`.
+2. `HeapCircularBuffer`: this has a heap-allocated struct, with dynamic capacity that is specified at runtime.
+It is conceptually similar to a `Vec`.
+3. `CircularBuffer`: this is a view of the elements of either a `FixedCircularBuffer` or a `HeapCircularBuffer`.
+It is conceptually similar to a `slice`.

 For more information and examples, check out the [documentation]!